kazimanil/dbt_enpal/README.md

 ## Notes

 Usually funnel views are snapshots of the current state of the deals.
 However, in this case, final output requires historical data as well throughout the required `month` column.
-Therefore, I will create a curated table `cl_deal_stages` to capture the historical changes to the deal stages.
+Therefore, I will create a curated table `deal_stages` to capture the historical changes to the deal stages.

 ### Data Preparation